katanallama/projectile-simulation-suite/README.md

 ### Build with Nix/Maven

-This project utilizes a Nix flake to build the project and provide a `devShell` with the build dependencies; `jdt-language-server`; `maven`; and the built `pss` package using `direnv` to automatically load the environment.
+This project utilizes a Nix flake to build the project and provide a `devShell` with the build dependencies `jdt-language-server`and `maven`using `direnv` to automatically load the environment.
 Additionally, the flake provides the project as the default package.

 **To build the project from the flake:**